lionnus/SatNOGS-COMMS-FPGA/README.md

     -   In the Vivado IDE, click on Generate Bitstream.
 This will synthesize, implement, and finally generate the FPGA bitstream.
 5. Testing:

-    -   Load the generated bitstream onto your FPGA.
+    -   Load the generated bitstream onto the Pynq-Z2 development board or the ALINX XC7Z020 FPGA module on the SatNOGS(e.g. using the Digilent HS2).
     -   Set up the STM32 (see below).
 6. Documentation: For more details on the FPGA flow and architecture, refer to the docs of the repository and the SatNOGS COMMS repositories.